-According to research published in the journal Journal of Personality and Social Psychology, 10 healthy personality traits that are key for your mental well-being.
+According to research published in the journal Journal of Personality and Social Psychology, there are 10 healthy personality traits that are key for your mental well-being.
 In the first of three studies, researchers asked 137 experts in trait psychology to describe their idea of a psychologically healthy person using the NEO Psychological Inventory, Revised, which groups 240 items into 30 narrower personality traits.
 This inventory is also a longer version of the NEO-Five-Factor Inventory that examines a person's Big Five personality traits.

 What are the Big Five personality traits?